bouncingsoles/ossec-agent/README.md

 Requirements
 ------------
 On the host you run the playbook, Ansible needs to be able to access your Ossec server to copy the script included in this role to the installation path of OSSEC.
-The file copied use to batch the API keys is here.
+The file copied to generate the API keys is here.
 See project: https://github.com/ossec/ossec-hids/blob/master/contrib/ossec-batch-manager.pl

 Role Variables